US envoy meets top Taliban political leader in Doha as new talks begin

 He later posted: "Just finished a working lunch with Mullah Beradar and his team.
 First time we've met.
 Now moving on to talks."

+A statement released by the Taliban late Monday on social media said their negotiating team would continue to be led by Sher Mohammad Abbas Stanikzai, while Baradar would be on hand to provide "instructions" when needed.

-It remained unclear what role Baradar would have during the talks, but the presence of the influential leader widely believed to carry popular support across the Taliban's myriad factions set expectations high.
+Baradar is widely believed to be an influential leader carrying popular support across the Taliban's myriad factions, sparking heightened expectations for the talks.

 "The fact that Taliban deputy leader Mullah Baradar is attending the talks, shows both sides are serious this time," Kabul-based analyst Ahmad Sayeedi told AFP.